-Dental bridges are an excellent restorative dentistry treatment for many patients but not the only available option.
-It can be difficult to determine if dental bridges in Saskatoon are the right choice for your needs, so our team at Brighton Dental Centre has put together this article outlining the advantages and disadvantages of dental bridges near you.
+Dental bridges are an excellent restorative dentistry treatment for many patients but are not the only available option.
+It can be difficult to determine if dental bridges in Saskatoon are the right choice for your needs, so our team at Brighton Dental Centre has put together this article outlining the advantages and disadvantages of dental bridges.

 What is a Dental Bridge?

 A dental bridge is usually made up of two crowns placed on the two teeth adjacent to the gap created by the missing tooth, in addition to an artificial tooth, called a pontic, that joins the two crowns and fills the gap.
 Dental bridges can be made of many materials, but most are made from gold, silver, porcelain, and porcelain-fused-to-metal.

 Advantages of Dental Bridges

 Several benefits come with dental bridges.
 Firstly, dental bridges effectively replace missing teeth, offering both aesthetically pleasing and functional restorations.
 Furthermore, dental bridges allow patients to eat and speak normally as there is no longer a gap in the jaw.

 Dental bridges can also offer benefits for the long-term structure of your mouth.
 Without a replacement for a missing tooth, the gap can lead to the misalignment of teeth and jawbone deterioration.
 However, when a dental bridge replaces the missing tooth or teeth, the teeth on each side are held in place, reducing the risk of consequential bite problems.
 Additionally, dental bridges can prevent the shrinkage of the jaw due to bone deterioration, maintaining the shape of your face and preventing a sunken-in look and premature ageing.